 This one is just too much fun to say.
 Periwinkles are a type of tiny edible seasnail that attaches itself to rocks in the ocean.
 They’re an extremely popular choice for foragers who love to pick them and fry them up with a bit of bread and butter.
 Lovely.

 Now, why don’t you try some of London’s oldest food or sample some ‘proper’ British food in Borough Market?
 From traditional roast dinners to fresh oysters and high-quality British cheese, it’ll satisfy any palate!
-And then pursue your visit in style by trying one of our exquisite afternoon teas.
+Then pursue your visit in style by trying one of our exquisite afternoon teas.